-The story of the Aztecs’ downfall has often been told replete with myths and mistakes — such as Cortés being mistaken for the returning deity Quetzalcoatl, or Moctezuma wearing green feathered headdresses.
-But it’s Malinche, the translator, who suffers most from mythologizing.
+The story of the Aztec's downfall has often been told replete with myths — such as Cortés being mistaken for the returning deity Quetzalcoatl, or Moctezuma wearing green feathered headdresses.
+But it’s the translator Malinalli, commonly known as Malinche, who suffers most from mythologizing.
+History can't confirm that "Malinalli" was her original name, and even "Malinche" is a misnomer.
 She is a complex character who has come to symbolize different aspects of Mexican identity: both the mother of modern Mexico and the great betrayer of her people.
 The creator and the destroyer.

 With the emergence of the New Philology and New Conquest History revisionism of the 1970s, the myths surrounding the (in)famous La Malinche have been reexamined.
 Unfortunately, lazy research in many histories and essays on the subject continues to blur the line between fact and fiction.
 Here are some of the most common mistakes, rectified.